codership/documentation/galeracluster/source/documentation/utility-scripts.rst

    sudo wsrep_recover [options]

-The script options are mostly passed through directly to mysqld.
+The script options are mostly passed through directly to ``mysqld``.
 However, some options have a special meaning.
 The options are:

-- ``--basedir /x/y/z``  This option additionally sets mysqld binary path to ``/x/y/z/bin/mysqld``.
+- ``--basedir /x/y/z`` - This option additionally sets mysqld binary path to ``/x/y/z/bin/mysqld``.

-- ``--mysqld /x/y/z/mysqld``  This option overrides the ``--basedir`` effect on the mysqld binary path.
+- ``--mysqld /x/y/z/mysqld`` - This option overrides the ``--basedir`` effect on the mysqld binary path.

 (NOTE ):

-.. note:: Notice the whitespace between the option name and the value
+.. note:: Notice the whitespace between the option name and the value.

-An example from a non-standard setup:
+An example:

 .. code-block:: ini